 Now you have paths and points (shapes) that make up your digital lettering all grouped together.
 The next step is to ungroup the lettering to be able to manipulate the individual points.
 Right click and select ungroup.

 Now you should be able to delete the background.
-Just click on it and delete.
-You will still be left with the art board.
+Just click on it and delete it.
+You will still be left with the artboard.

 Once the white spaces are gone, drag the image back onto your artboard.
 You can see in the photo that some of my paths and curves are a little jagged.
 Use the direct selection tool (A) to move points and change curves.
 You can also use the delete anchor point tool (-) and the add anchor point tool (+) under the pen tool menu to manipulate it further.

 This step can take a bit of time depending on how steady and even your original hand lettering was.
 Play around with the points until you get the look you want.

 Once everything looks the way you want, select the entire thing and use the “unite” option in the pathfinder tools.
 Export the image as a PNG, making sure that “use artboard” is checked.
 You will want the background to be transparent.
 Save for web is OK, but if you will be using the new image for print then I would export as PNG for higher quality.

 Now pat yourself on the back because you just successfully learned how to digitize hand lettering!!
 You can use that PNG file to place your letterings in mockups, or post to Instagram or use them to do whatever you want!

 Want to learn more about hand lettering?
 Check out my other hand lettering tutorials and subscribe to the free resource library.